atscott/angular/TYPED_ROUTER_CONTEXT.md

   component: PostComponent,
 });
 ```
 The string `'/posts/:postId'` is the crucial key.
+It is the route's file-based ID, derived from its location in the filesystem.
 It allows TypeScript to look up this route's entry in the generated `FileRoutesByPath` interface.

 ### 3. How Type Inference Works: The `FileRoutesByPath` Interface

 The magic of parent-aware type inference comes from TypeScript's ability to perform recursive type lookups using the generated `FileRoutesByPath` interface.

-1.  **The Generated "Phone Book"**: The build tool generates this interface, which only contains type pointers, not final computed types.
+1.  **The Generated "Phone Book"**: The build tool generates this interface, which contains rich type information for each route, keyed by its unique file-based ID.
     ```typescript
     // In routeTree.gen.ts (simplified)
     declare module '@angular/router' {
       interface FileRoutesByPath {
         '/posts/:postId': {
+          id: '/posts/:postId';
+          path: ':postId';
+          fullPath: '/posts/:postId';
-          parentRoute: typeof import('./routes/posts/_layout').Route
+          parentRoute: typeof import('./routes/posts/_layout').Route;
         },
         '/posts': { // from _layout.ts
+          id: '/posts';
+          path: 'posts';
+          fullPath: '/posts';
-          parentRoute: typeof import('./routes/__root').Route
+          parentRoute: typeof import('./routes/__root').Route;
         }
       }
     }
     ```
-2.  **The `createFileRoute` Call**: When the developer calls `createFileRoute('/posts/:postId')`, TypeScript uses that key to look into the global `FileRoutesByPath` interface.
+2.  **The `createFileRoute` Call**: When the developer calls `createFileRoute('/posts/$postId')`, TypeScript uses that key to look into the global `FileRoutesByPath` interface and retrieves the full type information.
 3.  **Recursive Type Lookup**: TypeScript finds the `parentRoute` type pointer (`typeof import('./routes/posts/_layout').Route`).
 It then "jumps" to that file, analyzes its type, and finds *its* parent.
 This process repeats until the root is reached.
 4.  **Type Aggregation**: As TypeScript walks up the tree, it collects all the `params` and `data` types from each parent, making the aggregated types available to the child route's configuration.